stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     print(f'Password length is valid: {password_ok}')
     ```

 1. Write a program that checks whether the number entered from the keyboard is even.
-Display True when the number is even and False when the number is odd.
+Print True when the number is even and False when the number is odd.
 A number is even if the remainder when divided by 2 is 0.
 Then, check if the program works correctly for the following numbers:

     24, 8, 31, 5